08Youssef08/Lightweight_Binary_Pose_Classifier_using_Video_Webcam_Images_Mediapipe_Keras_Opencv/README.md

 ---

 ## **Future Improvements**
-- Integration of additional pose datasets for broader applications.
+- Enhanced preprocessing of keypoint data
-- Model optimization for faster inference on low-end devices.
+- Model optimization.
-- Support for additional classification states beyond "Awake" and "Asleep."
 - Advanced visualization of landmarks and classification results.
-- Deployment on **IoT devices** and **mobile platforms** for enhanced portability.
+-Integration with **IoT devices** and **mobile platforms** for enhanced portability.

 ---